tooltwist/juice.io/src/v2/guide/index.md

 * To remove duplicate entries of config values (e.g. server starts on specific port, client uses that port as it’s endpoint).

 ### Is it secure?
 Juice does not store or manage any sensitive information.
 It is the users responsibility to ensure that sensitive information is not saved on the Juice database.
 Juice simply stores the deployable variable names and will only request variable values during the configuration process.
-This sensitive data is then stored in AWS Secrets Manager or in your local storage, depending on your required environment.
-Juice simply provides a procedure for recording config values that ensures smooth project deployment every time, <i>it should never be used to store sensitive information</i>.
+This sensitive data is then stored in AWS Secrets Manager or in your local storage, depending on your requirements.
+Juice simply provides a procedure for recording config values that ensures smooth project deployment every time, <i>users should never try to store sensitive information</i>.

 ## Getting Started
 ### How to register
 You can register for an account using LoginService, a ToolTwist authentication tool.
-Sign up using your email address and create a username and password for login.
+Sign up via the Juice homepage, using your email address and create a username and password for login.
 A verification email will be sent to your email address where you can confirm your membership.
 Once verified you can login using the homepage at www.juiceconfig.io.

 To sign up as an organisation first you will be required to create a personal account.
 Once your personal account has been set up, you can add an organisation on the My Account page.
 You will be required to enter payment details, add the name and details of your organisation, and can add users during this process.